Patreon: A New Way to Make Vlogging a Full-Time Activity

 It’s better to start things slow.
 For example, set your first milestone to $30 monthly to create a new series of videos on a particular subject your followers will want to watch.

-You might want to hire an editor for your videos, so you can set a milestone for that later.
+You might want to set another pledge to hire an editor for your videos, so you can set a milestone for that later.

 It’s important to set milestones that will make your work improve.
 This is the best way to get more patrons to fund you, and it’s the best way to escalate your new business.